The Dean

 Kimberly Jacob Arriola first arrived at Emory University in the Fall of 1998 as a student in the Rollins School of Public Health, after earning her doctorate in social psychology from Northeastern University.

-Arriola was faculty counselor to Emory’s Board of Trustees for three years and received an Emory Williams Distinguished Teaching Award in 2014.
+As a faculty member, Arriola was faculty counselor to Emory’s Board of Trustees for three years and received an Emory Williams Distinguished Teaching Award in 2014.
 In 2016, she was honored with the Thomas F. Sellers Jr. Award, presented to a Rollins faculty member “who exemplifies the ideals of public health and serves as a role model and mentor to colleagues.”

 LGS Leadership

-Under Arriola's leadership, the Laney Graduate School (LGS), with more than 1,800 students in more than 40 degree programs, is committed to cultivating a student-centered experience of graduate education.
+Under Arriola's leadership, the Laney Graduate School (LGS), with more than 1,800 students in more than 40-degree programs, is committed to cultivating a student-centered experience of graduate education.

 Research

 Arriola’s research, leveraging her expertise in public health and social psychology to understand the social determinants of racial health inequities, focuses on the social and behavioral factors impacting the health of marginalized populations and communities of color.
-She has led the development, implementation, and evaluation of culturally sensitive interventions to improve public commitment to organ and tissue donation among African Americans, as well as interventions that improve access to transplantation among African American end-stage renal disease patients.
+She has led the development, implementation, and evaluation of culturally sensitive interventions to improve public commitment to organ and tissue donation among African Americans, as well as interventions that improve access to transplantation among African American end-stage kidney disease patients.

-Most recently, Arriola received a grant from the Centers for Disease Control and Prevention to spearhead a project that seeks to increase vaccine confidence in Southwest Georgia as part of the Emory Prevention Research Center.
+Additionally, Arriola has spearheaded the implementation and evaluation of environmental and policy-change interventions that improve access to cancer screening and treatment services among the underserved and underinsured in Southwest Georgia.
+And, at the height of the COVID-19 pandemic, Arriola received a grant from the Centers for Disease Control and Prevention to spearhead a project that sought to increase vaccine confidence, also in Southwest Georgia as part of the Emory Prevention Research Center.